-Where appointed in relation to a regulated public fund (i.e. a CIF - see the Appendix for more information) an SPV service provider must be licensed by the JFSC.
-An expedited approval process exists allowing licensing in around two weeks with the support of a local administrator.
+Where appointed in relation to a CIF, such an SPV must be licensed by the JFSC.
+An expedited approval process exists allowing licensing in around two weeks with the support of a local administrator

 See "Fund Service Providers" below at page 16.